LowLevelMahn/alpha_waves_loader/README.md

  - added a ultra-simple x86 "emulator" (based on inline-asm) that allows me to port loader code nearly 1:1 to C++, result: the game executables are load and uncompress-able in 32bit :)
  - executable-extractor and starter
  - create static vga.exe from extracted ega_vga.exe that does not need the starter to run
+ - disable copy protection

  # TODOs
  - reverse the sound driver TSRs
  - document the file format of TEXTES.CC1, MUSIC_(A|B|T).CC1 and GRAPHS.CC1
  - patch port (03D0h as mirror of 03D4h) access to be more compatible with dosbox: https://github.com/dosbox-staging/dosbox-staging/issues/1448
- - document the Copy-Protection code stuff in the game
+ - document the Copy-Protection code stuff in the game (based on self modifying code)
  - maybe reverse AlphaWaves itself - its a Turbo C 2.x exe
+ - remove copy protection code, replace self-modified code parts with static result

  # Findings
  - VGA is not real VGA Mode but EGA 0dh mode - its the same as game started with EGA but with lighter colors :)